Craftwork2720/foldermemory.koplugin/README.md

 - **Items per page**: mosaic grid columns × rows (portrait and landscape), list mode files per page

 ### Inheritance from parent folders

-If a folder does not have its own configuration, Folder Memory traverses up the directory tree and applies the nearest parent configuration.

-If no parent configuration exists, the plugin falls back to a global default template.
+If a folder has no saved settings of its own, the plugin walks up the directory tree and uses the nearest ancestor's settings.
+If none is found, it falls back to a global default template you can configure.

 This means you can save settings once on `Books/` and all subfolders (`Books/Fantasy/`, `Books/Sci-Fi/`, etc.) will inherit them — unless you override a specific folder.

-If inheritance is disabled, folders without explicit settings will always use the default template.
+When inheritance is disabled, every folder without its own settings goes directly to the default template.

 ### Default template